Stage 22 - Walton Bridge to Hampton Court Palace Maze (9.1 miles)

 Hampton as a settlement dates back thousands of years.
 It extends for many miles from Kempton through this old village, on through Hampton Court and onto Hampton Wick, on the Thames just opposite Kingston.
 The name is derived from two Anglo-Saxon words, "Hamm" meaning bend on a river and "Tonne" meaning settlement.
 At the time of Edward the Confessor it was held by Earl Algar.
 Later in the Domesday Book of 1086, Hampton is recorded as the "Manor of Hamntone" and is held by Walter de Saint-Valery (or Walter Fitzother, Keeper of Windsor Forest).
 The Manor also included Teddington.
 The settlement we see here now seems to have (much like Lower Sunbury) grown up in a triangular area around the church and what we now know as Thames Street, Church Street and High Street.

-At 4.14 miles stay straight on past the entrance to Hampton High Street to your LHS.
-After another 30 yards, turn left and cross over using the zebra crossing, then turn right along pavement and past the Bell Inn and St Marys Church.
+At 4.24 miles stay straight on past the entrance to Hampton High Street to your LHS.
+Then past the Bell Inn and St Marys Church.

 Hampton Sailing Club is just upstream from the ferry on Benn's Ait Island.
 It was built in 1962 and is connected to the riverbank by a hand operated chain ferry.
 The club formed in 1944 and before building their current clubhouse, on the island, their headquarters was based in a boat moored to the riverbank.